mesonbuild/meson/docs/markdown/Compiler-properties.md

 keyword argument `name` is optional.
 If it is specified, Meson will write the result of the check to its log.

-Compile and run test application
+## Compile and run test application
-==

 Here is how you would compile and run a small test application.
+Testing if a code snippets **runs** versus merely that it links is particularly important for some dependencies such as MPI.

 ```meson
 code = '''#include<stdio.h>